HanseMerkur/terraform-provider-libvirt/website/docs/r/volume.html.markdown

   copying it.
 Useful for network volumes such as Ceph RBD.
 Changes the call equivalent from `vol-create-from` to `vol-clone`.
   *Note* Libvirt currently has a bug with Ceph RBD clones.
 This will be fixed in Libvirt 5.3.0.
-The patch is available on the [livir-mailinglist](https://www.redhat.com/archives/libvir-list/2019-April/msg01483.html) and can be applied to all libvirt versions 2 or higher.
+The patch is available on the [livir-mailinglist](https://www.redhat.com/archives/libvir-list/2019-April/msg01483.html) and can be appllied to all libvirt versions 2 or higher.

 ### Altering libvirt's generated volume XML definition